Mpfk/appLaunchpad/README.md

 appLaunchpad is a Terraform project designed to deploy a web application infrastructure on AWS.
 It utilizes AWS CodeCommit for source control and AWS Amplify for application deployment.

+## What does it do?

+This project is meant to be a helpful foundation for other projects!
+Add your own web app to the `/applications/webApp/` folder, then run the deployment instructions below.
+The scripts will:

+1. Create an AWS Code Commit repository
+2. Push your code as an initial commit to that repository
+3. Create an Amplify App using the repository
+4. Set up production and devleopment branches

 ## Table of Contents

 - [Directory Structure](#directory-structure)